greenelab/deep-review/sections/03_categorize.md

 discrete combinatorial bucketing.
 Lasko et al.
 [@doi:10.1371/journal.pone.0066341] used autoencoders on longitudinal sequences of serum urine acid measurements to identify population subtypes.
-More recently, deep learning has shown promise working with both sequences (Convolutional Neural Networks) [@arxiv:1607.07519] and the incorporation of past and current state (Recurrent Neural Networks, Long Short Term Memory Networks) [@arxiv:1602.00357].
+More recently, deep learning has shown promise working with both sequences (CNNs) [@arxiv:1607.07519] and the incorporation of past and current state (RNNs, LSTMs) [@arxiv:1602.00357].
 This may be a particular area of opportunity for deep neural networks.
 The ability to recognize relevant sequences of events from a large number of trajectories requires powerful and flexible feature construction methods -- an area in which deep neural networks excel.